tkw1536/lontod/README.md

 It uses the following environment variables:

 - `LONTOD_HOST`: The host to listen on.
 Defaults to `0.0.0.0`
 - `LONTOD_DB`: Database to store index in.
-Default to being in-memory.
+Default to being in-memory .
 - `LONTOD_PATHS`: The set of paths to index, separated by `;`.
 Defaults to `/data/`.
 - `LONTOD_LANG`: (Spoken) languages to index, separated by `;`.
 Defaults to `en`.

+- `LONTOD_INDEX_HTML_HEADER`: Path to a html file to prefix index html responses with.
+- `LONTOD_INDEX_HTML_FOOTER`: Path to a html file to suffix index html responses with.
+- `LONTOD_INDEX_TXT_HEADER`: Path to a text file to prefix index txt responses with.
+- `LONTOD_INDEX_TXT_FOOTER`: Path to a text file to suffix index txt responses with.

 To run the docker image you can use something like: